yunissaleh/beauty-salon-web/README.md

 - Find the salon's contact information and opening hours quickly and easily.

-- Receive email reminders so that I don't forget about my scheduled visits.

 - Subscribe to a newsletter to receive exclusive offers and promotions.

 As the beauty salon website admin, I want to: